binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           "config": "^1.15.0",
           "express": "^4.13.3",
           "morgan": "^1.6.1",
-          "//":  "nodemailer not strictly necessary for this example, but used later under the node-config section."
+          "//": "nodemailer not strictly necessary for this example," "//": "but used later under the node-config section."
           "nodemailer": "^1.4.0",
           "//": "What we use for logging."
           "winston": "^1.0.1",